Jail and Inmate Search in Arkansas

 What are Arkansas Jail Records?

-Arkansas jail records are the detailed documents that are collected, stored and updated on each inmate in the jail and prison systems.
-From the time someone is arrested in Arkansas, a file is opened and then added to based on new information regarding the person’s actions, arrests, charges, rulings, and sentencing.
-These records follow the inmate to jail and are kept updated during their entire stay.
+Arkansas inmate search records are the detailed documents that are collected, stored and updated on each inmate in the jail and prison systems.
+From the time someone is arrested, a file is opened and then added to based on new information regarding the person’s actions, arrests, charges, rulings, and sentencing.
+Arkansas inmate search records follow the inmate to jail and are kept updated during their entire stay.
 They may include mug shots, physical descriptions, details of every offense, dates of parole or release and anything else that affects their time while incarcerated.

-Chances are you may know someone incarcerated in the Arkansas prison system.
+Chances are you may know someone incarcerated in the AR prison system.
 If you want to locate them and find out where they are jailed to visit or send them money, you can do so quickly.
-Arkansas has their own rudimentary search tool where you can put in a variety of different criteria and using only first or last names you can see a list of inmates housed in jail and prison.
-You can search by gender, inmate ID, age, race, county and other items.
+The state has their own rudimentary search tool where you can put in a variety of different criteria and using only first or last names you can see a list of inmates housed in jail and prison.
+You can search by gender, inmate ID, age, race, county, and other items.
 Once you see a list, you can narrow it down with the details and then click to see even more information on each person.
-You can also use professional online search portals for an even more complete report.
+You can also use Arkansas prison inmate search online for an even more complete report.

 Creating Public Jail Records

 AR keeps a vast, detailed database of inmate records that start when a person is charged with an offense.
 Once arrested as they progress through the penal system, every action and event that takes place is documented and stored within the file.
 Arkansas jail inmate search records are kept all the way through incarceration and beyond into parole.
 They may include visiting logs while in jail, mental or health issues, altercations, additional punishments and everything else that occurs.
 These records are publicly available and searchable.

 Criminal Justice Quick Facts

 Arkansas Prisoner Statistics by Gender